My Story

 My years working as a designer in higher education taught me how to manage a demanding workload in a fast-paced setting.
 My freelance contract work has given me a different perspective in managing clients’ projects in a variety of industries.
 My personal and professional journey has taught me that design has the power to change lives and bring people together—and it’s my life passion to be a part of that process.

-I find the most joy in life when I’m spending time outdoors in nature, traveling the world, being mindful, eating delicious food, caring for others, and when I’m noticing the little moments and being grateful for all they offer.
-My grandmother taught me how to find appreciation for the little things and live intentionally.
-In my professional life, I strive to bring elements of mindfulness, gratitude, intention, and beauty into all my designs.
+I find the most joy in life when I’m spending time outdoors in nature, trail running, birdwatching, traveling the world, eating delicious food, and caring for others.
+My grandmother taught me how to find appreciation for the little things, share gratitude for nature, and live mindfully.
+In my professional life, I strive to bring elements of joy, mindfulness, gratitude, intention, and beauty into all my designs.